VDBWRAIR/sequence-db/README.md

 npm run build
 cp -r dist/ ../purescript-electron-quickstart cd ../purescript-electron-quickstart
+# edit src/Main.purs to use path to index.html ala `mainWindow `loadURL` "file:///abs/path/purescript-electron-quickstart/dist/index.html"`
 # edit dist/index.html's routes to app.css and js file routes to be relative (/ -> ./)
 npm start # also can be opened `firefox dist/index.html`
 ```

+### TODO
+* Keep the `Host` Enum or just use `hostString`?
+* changing Seq.State is expensive
+* Data normalization -- given a list of strings that may be missing e.g. `Segment`, do your best to parse
+* Use `readFile` somehow
+* Port firefox readFile?
+* It looks like the autocomplete via `<datalist>` doesn't work in electron :(
+* Electron-pux-starter-app with readFile
+* Download should only download checked choices
+* fix toggle-all checkbox to toggle all on (unless all are already on, in which case toggle all off)
+* Fix CSV and Fasta download formatting
+* Reorganize components
+* Reorganize code
+* Test parsing (serialize -> deserialize?)
+* Test querying

 ![Pux starter app animation](support/pux-starter-app.gif)